npfernandes/ensemblify/docs/source/overview.md

 ## 🧰 How do I install Ensemblify?
 Step-by-step instructions for installing Ensemblify are available in the [Installation](installation.md#-installation) section.

-After installing Ensemblify, make sure to visit the [Tripeptide Database](database.md#-tripeptide-database) section to learn where you can get the database files required for ensemble generation.
+After installing Ensemblify, if you wish to generate conformational ensembles, make sure to visit the [Tripeptide Database](database.md#-tripeptide-database) section to learn where you can get the required database.

 ----